DelphinusLab/prover-node-docker/README.md

 Then run `docker logs -f <service-name>`

 Where `service-name` is the name of the SERVICE named in t he docker compose file (mongodb, prover-node etc.)

+If you need to check the static logs of the `prover-dry-run-service`, then please navigate to the corresponding logs volume and view from there.

+By default, you can run the following command to list the log files stored and then select one to view the contents.

+`sudo ls /var/lib/docker/volumes/prover-node-docker_dry-run-logs-volume/_data -lh`

 ## Upgrading Prover Node